Schedule your campus visit today and start getting to know TROY.

 Conditional Admission - An applicant who does not qualify for unconditional admission may enroll at Troy University as a conditionally admitted student if he/she meets the following criteria: If the high school grade point average is less than 2.0 (on a 4.0 scale), the applicant must have a minimum composite score of 20 on the ACT/950 SAT or 1030 SAT (if taken since March 2016).

 If the applicant's composite score on the ACT is 17-19/ 830 SAT or 910 SAT (if taken since March 2016), he/she must have a cumulative high school grade point average of 2.5 or better (on a 4.0 scale).
-The conditionally admitted student will be permitted to carry a maximum course load of 13 semester hours until he/she has attempted 24 semester hours of TROY work.
+The conditionally admitted student will be permitted to carry a maximum course load of 14 semester hours until he/she has attempted 24 semester hours of TROY work.
+Within the beginning and ending dates of a Fall, Spring, or Summer Semester, concurrent enrollment in the semester and any term(s) may not exceed 14 hours.
 The student will follow prescribed courses of study designed to strengthen his/her basic skills.
 Specific courses must be taken where weaknesses have been demonstrated.
 Conditionally admitted students who compile an overall C (2.0) average upon completion of at least 12-24 semester hours of TROY work will be granted unconditional admission status.
 Credits earned by a conditionally admitted student are recorded on the permanent record of the student and will apply, if applicable, toward a regular undergraduate degree program.
 If the student fails to earn an overall C average (2.0) in all work attempted during the conditional period, he/she will be dropped from the program and will be unable to return to TROY until the overall grade point average is 2.0 on all college work attempted.

 The university assumes that an applicant will have earned a high school diploma prior to enrolling.
 If the applicant is under 25 years of age, the ACT/SAT is required for admission.
 Students with an irregular educational background, however, can provide the General Education Development (GED) in lieu of high school transcripts.